vmware/container-service-extension/docs/ENT-PKS.md

 Below timeline diagram depicts infrastructure set-up and tenant on-boarding.
 Cloud-provider has to do below steps before on-boarding tenants.
  1. Set up one or more Enterprise PKS-vSphere-NSX-T instances.
+ 2. Ensure [OpenID Connect](https://openid.net/connect/) feature is disabled on each Enterprise-PKS instance.
+Refer [FAQ](#faq) for more details.
- 2. Create [Enterprise PKS service accounts](#faq) per each Enterprise PKS instance.
+ 3. Create [Enterprise PKS service accounts](#faq) per each Enterprise PKS instance.
- 2. On-board Enterprise PKS instance(s) in vCD
+ 4. On-board Enterprise PKS instance(s) in vCD
     * Attach Enterprise PKS' corresponding vSphere in vCD through vCD UI.
     * Create provider-vdc(s) in vCD from underlying resources of newly attached Enterprise PKS' vSphere(s).
     Ensure these pvdc(s) are dedicated for Enterprise PKS K8 deployments only.
- 3. Install, configure and start CSE
+ 5. Install, configure and start CSE
     * Follow instructions to install CSE 2.0 beta [here](/container-service-extension/RELEASE_NOTES.html)
     * Use `cse config` command to generate `config.yaml` and `pks.yaml` template files.
     * Configure `config.yaml` with vCD and K8 template details.